Sulfur diimide

 Sulfur diimides are chemical compounds of the formula S(NR)2.
 Structurally, they are the diimine of sulfur dioxide.
 The parent member, S(NH)2, is of only theoretical interest.
 Other derivatives where R is an organic group are stable and useful reagents.

 Organic derivatives

 A particularly stable derivative is di-t-butylsulfurdiimide.
 It is prepared by reaction of tert-butylamine with sulfur dichloride to give the intermediate "S(N-t-Bu)", which decomposes at 60 °C to give the diimide.

-A second route to sulfur diimides involve treatment of sulfur tetrafluoride with amines.
-A third route involves transimidation of disulfonylsulfodiimide:
+However, most sulfur diimides are not produced from such elimination reactions.
+Typically, sulfur diimides arise from treatment of sulfur tetrafluoride with amines, or from transamidation reactions.
+The latter typically requires amide reactants that are less basic than the products, as with disulfonylsulfodiimide...